llmware-ai/llmware/README.md

   <summary><b>🚧 Change Log</b></summary>

 - **24 Nov 2023: llmware v0.1.9**
-  - Markdown (.md) files are now parsed and treated as text files
+  - Markdown (.md) files are now parsed and treated as text files.
-  - PDF and Office parser stack optimizations which should avoid the need to set ulimit -s
+  - PDF and Office parser stack optimizations which should avoid the need to set ulimit -s.
-  - New llmware_models_fast_start.py example that allows discovery and selection of all llmware HuggingFace models
+  - New llmware_models_fast_start.py example that allows discovery and selection of all llmware HuggingFace models.
-  - Native dependencies (shared libraries and dependencies) now included in repo to faciliate local development
+  - Native dependencies (shared libraries and dependencies) now included in repo to faciliate local development.
-  - Updates to the Status class to support PDF and Office document parsing status updates
+  - Updates to the Status class to support PDF and Office document parsing status updates.
-  - Minor defect fixes including image block handling in library exports
+  - Minor defect fixes including image block handling in library exports.

 - **17 Nov 2023: llmware v0.1.8**
   - Enhanced generation performance by allowing each model to specific the trailing space parameter.